Subscribe to the Newsletter

 But what if it’s also a superpower?

-This heightened awareness is a classic double-edged sword.
+In my work, I see this heightened awareness as a genuine double-edged sword.
 It can be the source of your deepest anxieties, but it can also be the source of your greatest gifts.
 The key isn’t to break your radar, but to learn how to use it wisely.

 Where Does This Radar Come From?

 This sensitivity is rarely something you’re just born with.
-More often than not, it’s a brilliant adaptive skill you learned in childhood.
+In my experience, it’s almost always a brilliant adaptive skill learned in childhood.
 If you grew up in an environment where a caregiver’s mood was unpredictable or threatening, you learned to become a master detective of emotional cues.

 Paying close attention to a parent’s tone of voice, their footsteps, or the way they closed a door was a way to brace for impact or figure out how to keep the peace.
 Your survival or sense of emotional safety depended on your ability to sense anger before it was explicitly expressed.
 Your radar became a powerful psychological defense mechanism.
 The problem is that this radar, once essential, often stays switched on high alert long after the original danger has passed.